Zapkid/Vicarius-Selenium-Java-Demo/README.md

 3. **Install dependencies & Run tests**: Run `mvn clean install -P Web` to install all necessary dependencies to your local machine & run the Web tests suite.

 ## Running Tests
+Every test is independent of each other, and can be executed independently.
-Run `mvn -P Web` to run the Web tests suite.
+Run `mvn test -P Web` to run the Web tests suite.
 Once the browser opens, tests will execute across the Vicarius.io webpages under test, Logs will be recorded to the terminal & test results will be recorded in the `allure-results` folder.
 More test suites can be added to the project by creating new profiles in the `pom.xml` file, and configuring the test suite in a new TestNG xml file.